exoad/gnsctf2021/Solution.md

 Exploit: Just literally put your cursor over the gif and you could then see the link embedded as the name of the pokemon

+# Dault Voor Electric Eye
+-solved

+Solution: Wrote a script that first convertted the bytes back to integer and then moved them to the left (shift)

 # DaultVoor2
 -solved